nedbat/coveragepy/doc/config.rst

 :ref:`API <api>`.

 Configuration files also make it easier to get coverage testing of spawned sub-processes.
-See :ref:`Subprocess measurement <subprocess>` for more details.
+See :ref:`subprocess` for more details.